danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    In Azure portal, go to your Virtual Machine **PgBouncerVM** in any way you prefer to look for a resource on Azure

-   In the **Overview** pane, you can see the public and private IPs.
+   In the **Overview** pane, you can see the public and private IP addresses.
 Take note of both as they will be used at later section.

    ![Image0004](Media/image0004.png)